 The 2010s, A Decade Of Changes:

-After a great 20 year run, the HIYC Cruising Fleet has all but disbanded as of the early 2010s, awaiting new members to take the helm of the organization.
-While most of the events that were started by the Cruising Fleet, such as the "Cheeseburger in Paradise" party are still held, other events made popular by early members of HIYC and perpetuated by the Cruising Fleet, such as raft-ups and overnighters are seldom held.
+After a great 20 year run, the HIYC Cruising Fleet had all but disbanded as of the early 2010s, awaiting new members to take the helm of the organization.
+While most of the events that were started by the Cruising Fleet, such as the "Cheeseburger in Paradise" party are still held, now administered by the Club's Social Chair, other events made popular by early members of HIYC and perpetuated by the Cruising Fleet, such as raft-ups and overnighters are seldom held.
 If the history of HIYC gives any insight to the character of its members, another group of interested cruisers will take the idea and run with it before long.